-Nestle SA (NESN), the world’s largest food company, should rebrand products to get approval from South Africa’s antitrust authority for its planned takeover of Pfizer Inc. (PFE)’s baby nutrition division, the regulator recommended.
+Nestle SA (NESN), the world’s largest food company, should rebrand products to get approval from South Africa’s antitrust authority for its planned takeover of Pfizer Inc. (PFE:US)’s baby nutrition division, the regulator recommended.

 Nestle should license existing Pfizer infant formula products to be sold by a third party for 20 years under a different brand to avoid an increase in infant formula prices resulting from the merger, the country’s Competition Commission said in a statement today.
 The Vevey, Switzerland-based company will make its arguments tomorrow in a hearing before the Competition Tribunal, which will rule on the matter.